Getting Started in 3mm: FAQ

 Very comprehensive illustrated CD-based guide to products of the Society and major suppliers, including past products.

 Ideal for sourcing that obscure component you've found you need.
+Currently this is being adapted to cater for on-line ordering.

 f) Mixed Traffic